 In terms of compatibility and function, there’s not a lot that separates the two:

-- Lutron Caseta requires a standard Smart Bridge, or Smart Bridge Pro, while RA2 uses a Main Repeater.
+- Lutron Caseta requires a standard Smart Bridge, or Smart Bridge Pro, while RA2 uses the Main Repeater.

 - Both Caseta and RA2 were designed for DIY enthusiasts.
 Installing switches and dimmers is simplified through both the Lutron app and the accompanying instruction manual.